Skip Navigation Links

 2007-08-17 B.C.E.

-2007-08-17 -
+2007-08-17 - (minus sign)

-TimeBegin None Indicates that the location is displayed for a span of time starting at TimeBegin.
+None Indicates that the location is displayed for a span of time starting at TimeBegin.
 TimeBegin is often paired with TimeEnd.
 However, if TimeBegin is specified, but TimeEnd is missing, the location is displayed from TimeBegin forever after.

-NEW: Eras are supported.
-See TimeSpan for details.
+Eras are supported.
+See TimeWhen for details.

 If blank or invalid the value is ignored.

-TimeEnd None Indicates that the location is displayed for a span of time ending at TimeEnd.
+None Indicates that the location is displayed for a span of time ending at TimeEnd.
 TimeEnd is often paired with TimeBegin.
 However, if TimeEnd is specified, but TimeBegin is missing, the location is displayed form the beginning of time until TimeEnd.

-NEW: Eras are supported.
-See TimeSpan for details.
+Eras are supported.
+See TimeWhen for details.

 If blank or invalid the value is ignored.